MattyAddy/goodreads_data_pipeline/README.md

 The following project is a data pipeline which ingests, loads, and transforms book data on a daily cadence.
 A dashboard then consumes this data and provides actionable insights so that users can spend less time researching and more time reading.

-This project leverages I've learned in the Data Engineering Zoomcamp.
+This project leverages some of the content I learned from the Data Engineering Zoomcamp.
 Thank you to Alexey and team for the content!

 ## Architecture
 The architecture for this pipeline follows an ELT approach which is short for Extract, Load, and Transform.
 At a high level, the pipeline conducts the following: